emsejournal/openscience/README.md

 ___
 **Notes on current version:**

-To give feedback about this proposal, there are two possibilities:
+Please note that the current version describes the basic principles and process for the envisioned open science initiative.
+Details on the process, such as how to communicate with the authors, are subject to current discussions (e.g. with Springer).
+To give feedback about this proposal, there are three possibilities:
+* comment directly via email
-* comment on the pull-request discussion tread
+* comment on the pull-request discussion thread
 * comment a specific line by clicking in the left margin)
 ___

 Openness in science is key to fostering progress via transparency, reproducibility, and replicability.
 Especially open data and open source are two fundamental pillars in open science as both build the core for excellence in evidence-based research.
 The Empirical Software Engineering journal (EMSE) has therefore decided to explicitly foster open science and reproducible research by encouraging and supporting authors to share their (anonymized and curated) empirical data and source code in form of replication packages.